-$12.2 \quad Description \ of \ the \ process \ for \ monitoring \ the \ risk \ of \ excessive \ leverage$

-(Article 451 (1) letter d CRR)
+12.2 Description of the process for monitoring the risk of excessive leverage (Article 451 (1) letter d CRR)

 In the strategic planning process, the Board of Managing Directors sets out the bank's overall strategy and the allocation of resources for the individual management units.
 The risk of excessive leverage is taken into consideration by reflecting the leverage ratio in the planning and management process.
-This involves monitoring compliance with internally defined thresholds on a quarterly basis.
-Within these guidelines, the Treasury and Capital Committee operates with the aim of optimizing the overall portfolio over the course of the year.
+This involves monitoring compliance with internally defined thresholds on a monthly basis.
+Within these guidelines, the Asset/Liability Committee (ALCo) operates with the aim of optimizing the overall portfolio over the course of the year.
 Detailed plan-versus-actual analysis is carried out for all relevant management units on the basis of the bank's internal target to determine where the actual resource situation has deviated from the original projection.
 This process also highlights the factors driving these deviations.
 The latest changes to the leverage ratio and details of its influencing factors are reported on as part of DZ BANK's internal management reporting, which is an integral element of the bank's internal planning and management process.
-In its management role, the Treasury and Capital Committee also identifies the action required and instigates mitigation steps or optimization measures.
-In this capacity, the Treasury and Capital Committee makes decisions directly, issues recommendations or, if necessary, submits proposals on specific management actions to the Board of Managing Directors for adoption of a resolution.
+In its management role, the Asset/Liability Committee also identifies the action required and instigates mitigation steps or optimization measures.
+In this capacity, the Asset/Liability Committee makes decisions directly, issues recommendations or, if necessary, submits proposals on specific management actions to the Board of Managing Directors for adoption of a resolution.